tinko26/ao/docs/api/src/ao/ao_heap4ptr.h.md

 bool ao_heap4ptr_pop(ao_heap4ptr_t * x, void ** p);
 ```

-Removes the root pointer from a heap in logarithmic time.
+Removes the root pointer from a heap, in logarithmic time.
 The return value indicates, whether the operation was successful.
 Therefore, it is safe to call this function, if the heap is empty.